TR94/Kiwi-cocktail-bar/README.md

 The website must:
 - Introduce the brand
 - Advertise the bar through effective search engine optimisation
-- Show a social and vibrant place to be which’ll engage potential customers
+- Show a social and vibrant environment which’ll engage potential customers
 - Draw in new customers and retain current

 Data gathering: